Winter storms sow more chaos, shut down much of Portland

 “I really don’t want to die on 26,” she added.
 “I was thinking that quite often, to be honest with you.”

-The Multnomah County medical examiner’s office said it was investigating a possible hypothermia death related to the storm.
+The Multnomah County medical examiner’s office said it was investigating a suspected hypothermia death related to the storm.
 The agency offered no details.

 Other people reveled in the surprise day off in a place that rarely gets measurable snow.